 6. Did you take steps to prevent yourself from making the same mistakes in the future?

 7. When your manager gave you feedback, how did you react?

 8. Did you incorporate that feedback into your work, and can you demonstrate how?

-Even if you work in a low-level position at your company, you are still contributing to its success every day, in ways your manager might not be aware of.
-Point out all the ways you help your manager, team, or office, and beas specific as possible.
-It may be tempting to say you’re good with people or are a hard worker, but it’s more compelling to give concrete examples of projects you contributed to or completed.
+Even if you work in a low-level position at your company, you are still contributing to its success every day in ways your manager might not be aware of — maybe you have incredible interpersonal skills and help others mediate issues, or your positive attitude is infectious.
+Point out all the ways you help your manager, team, or office, and give specific examples.
+It may be tempting to use buzzwords like “team player” or “hard worker” about yourself, but it’s more compelling to give concrete examples of projects you contributed to or completed.